fastrgv/CoTerminalApps/README.md

 To launch the game selector App, depending on your system, type:

 * w64term.bat (win64)
-* w32term.bat (win32)
 * macterm.sh (OSX)
 * gnuterm.sh (linux)

 Note that any individual app may still be executed from the directory appropriate to your O.S.
-For example, on Windows you can CD to bin\win and then type "cfrog" to run Frogger.
+For example, on Windows you can CD to bin\w64 and then type "cfrog" to run Frogger.